Snowplant

 top of page

-Many fine short and medium length trips can be crafted between the Carson Pass on Highway 88 North to either Echo Pass on Highway 50, or South to either Lake Alpine or Ebbetts Pass on Highway 4.
+Many fine short and medium length trips can be crafted between the Carson Pass on Highway 88 North to either Echo Summit on Highway 50, or South to either Lake Alpine or Ebbetts Pass on Highway 4.

 Permits